 The median performance of hedge funds globally was -2.01% in

-as in the last negative year of 2008, the median again
+– but, as in the last negative year of 2008, the

-obscured a significant negative skew in the distribution of
+median again obscured a significant negative skew in the

-returns, with the mean average of the Composite weighing in
+distribution of returns, with the mean average of the

-powerful testimony of the continuing faith of investors in
+year provides powerful testimony of the continuing faith of

-hedge funds to deliver strong risk-adjusted returns over the
+investors in hedge funds to deliver strong risk-adjusted